 The growing trend in Europe now is Aparthotels, Serviced Apartments or Self Catering Hotels.

-The advantage of Aparthotels is that you get the consistent service and availability of a hotel, including the benefits of a vacation home.
+The advantage of Aparthotels is that you get the consistent service, availability of a hotel, high standards of safety, including the benefits of a vacation home.

 Joyn Munich Olympic Park Aparthotel